 - An east-west 16 kilometre motorway between the M7 Motorway, Cecil Hills and The Northern Road, Luddenham

-- A motorway built for four lanes (with provision for up to six lanes) with a central median to separate opposing traffic flows
+- A motorway built for four lanes (with provision for up to six lanes) with a median to separate opposing traffic flows

 - Provision for a future interchange connecting Mamre Road and Devonshire Road at the M12 Motorway.

 M12 Motorway route changes

 Wylde Mountain Bike Trail